Kelvedon

 Kelvedon is a village and civil parish in the Braintree District of Essex, England.
 It lies 9 miles south-west of Colchester, its post town, and 12 miles north-east of the county town of Chelmsford.
 At the 2021 census the parish had a population of 3,648.
-Kelvedon and the neighbouring village of Feering now form a single built up area.
+Kelvedon and the neighbouring village of Feering now form a single built-up area.

 Kelvedon is now home to several businesses including Knight Group and Lysanda.
 Brockwell Meadows Local Nature Reserve is south-east of the village between a housing estate and the River Blackwater.

-Origins
+History

+There is evidence of human habitation in the Kelvedon area stretching back to the Mesolithic era.
+By the late Iron Age, there was an extensive settlement in the area.
+A warrior burial dated to 75–72 BC has been excavated in the area, and described as a "nationally important" find.

+During the Roman period, the settlement developed into a small Roman town, located on the main road from Londinium to Camulodunum, called Canonium.
+Excavations on the site have discovered Roman round houses and coins.
+During the Flavian period Canonium was home to a significant metalworking industry, while in the 3rd and 4th centuries the site was primarily given over to an inhumation cemetery.
+As with most Roman-British urban sites, Canonium lost its urban character in the sub-Roman period.

-The existing village of Kelvedon has been a settlement since the Early Middle Ages, though it stands near (and partly on) the site of a Roman settlement, probably Canonium.
+The existing village of Kelvedon has been a settlement since the Early Middle Ages.
+The area fell under the Danelaw, and a rare brooch found in 2025 provided the first archaeological evidence for Viking activity in the area.
+By the time of the Domesday Book in 1086, the parish had a population of 45 households; ownership was split between two manors, held by Westminster Abbey and Hugh de Montfort.

 The earliest surviving part of its parish church, St Mary the Virgin Church probably dates to the early 12th century.
 The village's first school, Ayletts Foundation School, was founded by Thomas Aylett in Maldon Road, Kelvedon, in 1632 when he bequeathed the property along with £10 per annum to provide a salary for a master.

 The village is bounded to the north by the River Blackwater where the adjacent village of Feering starts.
 The River Blackwater was spanned by a packhorse bridge, built around 1750, which was an essential part of the main road carrying traffic from Norfolk and Suffolk to London and this feature was significant in making Kelvedon an important staging post on the main route to London, as could be seen from the numerous inns and hostelries which served the area.
+The village also has a road bridge, built in c.
+1839, after the previous bridge was washed away by flooding, and is now Grade II listed.